 Released Thursday, the final Endangered Species Act special rule for the African elephant substantially limits imports, exports and sales of African elephant ivory across state lines, while carving limited exceptions for certain pre-existing manufactured items, such as musical instruments, furniture pieces and firearms that contain less than 200 grams of ivory.
 The rule was finalized after a lengthy review period that drew 1.3 million public comments overwhelmingly in favor of protecting elephants.

 The new rules issued Thursday by U.S. Fish and Wildlife Service follow landmark commitments made last fall by President Barack Obama and Chinese President Xi Jinping to abolish the domestic ivory markets in their respective nations.
-Hong Kong officials announced in January their intentions to do the same, followed by France, which announced a ban on the ivory trade soon after the historic ivory burn ceremony in Kenya on April 30.
+Hong Kong SAR officials announced in January their intentions to do the same, followed by France, which announced a ban on the ivory trade soon after the historic ivory burn ceremony in Kenya on April 30.

 Peter Knights, CEO of WildAid, said of the new U.S. ivory restrictions:

 “Illegal ivory markets drive the poaching of 33,000 elephants a year.
 Today, the US has taken a lead on closing loopholes that enable those markets.
-China and Hong Kong have pledged to ban sales as well, and we hope that can happen quickly.
+China, including Hong Kong SAR, have pledged to ban sales as well, and we hope that can happen quickly.
 Ivory prices in Asia are falling rapidly, and we would expect to see a reduction in poaching as a result.
-If Japan, the next largest market, can also act, we may be able to end this crisis for the elephants."
+If Japan, the next largest market, can also act, we may be able to end this crisis for the elephants.”

 The international commercial ivory trade was banned in 1989, following a decade of out-of-control poaching that decimated African elephant populations — from 1.3 million in 1979 to an estimated 609,000 by the late 1980s.
 As a result of the ban, poaching decreased significantly and ivory prices plummeted.